 Volleyball Conditioning

-Do you know the best way to train for volleyball?
+Do you know the best way to train?

 Volleyball conditioning is much different than conditioning for other sports.